 LAEO’s founder, Lawrence Anthony, spent many years working to change the face of conservation to develop and establish community owned game reserves.
 Several communities decided to amalgamate their reclaimed land with the goal of create a game reserve from which they could all benefit.
-Our aim was to make communities aware that they no longer have to limp along waiting for handouts but that they could realize the incredible value of their asset that they own and thus take responsibility for it.
+Our aim was to make communities aware that they could realize the incredible value of their asset and thus take responsibility for it.
 LAEO did a numerous educational workshops in the community on topics such as pollution, biodiversity, conservation, animal care and sustainable living.
-Further development include infrastructure development to create viable agricultural projects as well as furthering youth development by bringing additional education programs giving support to crèches.
-As well as the development of a green economy.
+Further development include infrastructure development to create viable agricultural projects as well as furthering youth development by bringing additional education programs giving support to crèches, as well as the development of a green economy.

-The overall aim of these projects are to develop a Wildlife Economy around the community-owned land this economy will comprise several elements; small enterprises established to provide maintenance services to the reserve in respect of habitat management as well as infrastructure; eco-tourism operations that will be developed on a build-operate-transfer basis; and on the periphery of the reserve, wildlife farming operations will be established – with a focus on the entire supply chain of wildlife farming, i.e. pasture production (for bulk feed and as components for pellet feed production); pellet production as well as wildlife ranching.
+The overall aim of these projects are to develop a Wildlife Economy around the community-owned land this economy will comprise several elements; small enterprises established to provide maintenance services to the reserve in respect of habitat management as well as infrastructure and eco-tourism operations.
+On the periphery of the reserve, wildlife farming operations will be established – with a focus on the entire supply chain of wildlife farming, i.e. pasture production (for bulk feed and as components for pellet feed production); pellet production as well as wildlife ranching.